prer00DEV/prer00dev/README.md

 ### Hi there 👋
  My name is `Robert`, and I am an university student based in the Czech Republic, where I am pursuing a master's degree in computer science.
-My academic and personal interests span across several key areas of technology, including `cybersecurity`, `software engineering`, `computer networks`, `internet of thing`s, `data science`, and `artificial intelligence`.
+My academic and personal interests span across several key areas of technology, including `cybersecurity`, `software engineering`, `computer networks`, `internet of things`, `data science`, and `artificial intelligence`.
 These subjects fascinate me not just for their technical depth but also for their impact on the world.
 I enjoy coding in `Python`, `Java` and `C`.
 Sometimes, I also code websites in `HTML&CSS` or `PHP` and maintain them.

 One thing to note about my GitHub presence is that most of my repositories are private.
 This is primarily because my project work often involves confidential or proprietary information that cannot be shared publicly.
 However, I am always open to discussing my experiences and the challenges I face in these projects, maintaining the balance between confidentiality and collaboration.

 🌱 I’m currently learning:
-- **Learn Python & Ethical Hacking from Scratch**: 🟢🟢🟢🟢🟢🟢🟢⚪️⚪️⚪️ (65% Complete)
+- **Learn Python & Ethical Hacking from Scratch**: 🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢 ([Completed](./media/eh_cert.pdf))
 - **arcX Cyber Threat Intelligence (CTI) 101**: 🟢🟢🟢⚪️⚪️⚪️⚪️⚪️⚪️⚪️ (33% Complete)
 - **Website hacking / Penetration Testing**: 🟢⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️ (1% Complete)
 - **Practical Ethical Hacking - The Complete Course**: ⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️ (0% Complete)